cihusss/emory-lp/README.md

 This template is compatible only with Marketo guided templates.

-html, css and js are bundled into one html file.
+html, css and js are bundled into one html file for easy of use in Marketo.
+Documentation is embedded in html file(s).